 Specific requests regarding support of science diplomacy in the area of international collaboration in higher education and research could be also directed to responsible officials at the headquarters of the Czech Ministry of Foreign Affairs.
 Please contact us by e-mail at science@mzv.cz.
-You can also consult the website: Science Diplomacy | Ministry of Foreign Affairs of the Czech Republic for more information regarding science diplomacy at the Czech MFA.
+You can also consult the website: www.mzv.cz/en for more information about science diplomacy at the Czech MFA.